PolyhedralDev/TerraWiki/pages/Noise.md

 ###### AS A MATH FUNCTION

-> We can represent a basic example of thresholding mathematically as a [piecewise](https://en.wikipedia.org/wiki/Piecewise) function:
+> We can represent thresholding mathematically as a [piecewise](https://en.wikipedia.org/wiki/Piecewise) function:
 > ```
 > f(x) =
 > {